 The recoverable amount of each CGU is determined based on value in use calculations.
-Value in use is determined using discounted cash flow projections that generally cover a period of three years and are based on the financial plans approved by the Company's management, Due to the expected continuation of high growth in the relevant online retail markets, we project cash flow for bol.com and Peapod over IO-year periods to better reflect the growth expectations in sales, profitability and cash generation after the first three-year projection period.
+Value in use is determined using discounted cash flow projections that generally cover a period of three years and are based on the financial plans approved by the Company's management.
+Due to the expected continuation of high growth in the relevant online retail markets, we project cash flow for bol.com and Peapod over IO-year periods to better reflect the growth expectations in sales, profitability and cash generation after the first three-year projection period.
 The key assumptions for the value-in-use calculations relate to discount rate, sales growth and operating margin.
 The post-tax rates used to discount the projected cash flows reflect specific risks relating to relevant CGUs and are 6.1% for Ahold USA, 5.1% for The Netherlands, 9.5% for bol.com and 6.4% for the Czech Republic.
 The pre-tax discount rates are IO.2% for Ahold USA, 8.7% for Peapod, 6.8% for The Netherlands, II.5% for bol.com and 7.9% for the Czech Republic.
 The value in use for the CGUs would be the same as that which would be derived from discounting pre-tax cash flows at these pre-tax discount rates.
 The sales growth rates and operating margins used to estimate future performance are based on past performance and our experience of growth rates and operating margins achievable in Ahold Delhaize's main markets.
-The average annual compound sales growth rates applied in the projected periods ranged between 14.3% and 14.5% for the CGUs of our online business and between 1.6% and 3.1% for the other CGUs.
-The average operating margins applied in the projected periods ranged between 0.2% and 1.8% for the CGUs of our online business and between 2.6% and 5.2% for the other CGUs.
-Growth rates used to extrapolate cash flows beyond the explicit forecast period are set such that the return on invested capital never exceeds the weighted average cost of capital of the CGUs.
+The average annual compound sales growth rates applied in the projected periods ranged between I4.3% and I4.5% for the CGUs of our online business and between I.6% and 3.1% for the other CGUs.
+The average operating margins applied in the projected periods ranged between O.2% and I.8% for the CGUs of our online business and between the that the return on invested capital never exceeds the weighted average cost of capital of the CGUs.

 Lease-related intangible assets consist primarily of favorable operating lease contracts acquired in business acquisitions.
 Customer relationships consist primarily of pharmacy scripts and customer lists recognized through the acquisition of bol.com in 2012.
 Brand names refer to the banner names as well as certain private label brands.
 Ahold Delhaize brands play an important role in the Company's business strategy.
 Ahold Delhaize believes that there is currently no foreseeable limit to the period over which the brands (excluding private label brands) are expected to generate net cash inflows and therefore they are assessed to have an indefinite useful life.
 The assets are tested for impairment in accordance with the policies as stated in Note 3.
 "Other" mainly includes intangible assets related to relationships with franchisees and affiliates recognized in connection with Ahold Delhaize merger, location development rights, deed restrictions and similar assets.
-Included in "Other" is an intangible asset allocated to Stop & Shop New England with an indefinite useful life and a carrying value of €33 million (2015: €32 million).
+Included in "Other" is an intangible asset allocated to Stop & Shop New England with an indefinite useful life and a carrying value of $\leqslant$ 33 million (2015: $\leqslant$ 32 million).
 The useful life of this asset is assessed to be indefinite since it relates to the land portion of an owned location.
 Intangible assets under development relate mainly to software development.